Reporters excluded from press briefing

 CNN, The New York Times, Politico, The Hill, the BBC, the Daily Mail, the Guardian, BuzzFeed, Huffington Post, the Los Angeles Times, and New York Daily News were excluded.

-The pool on Friday consisted of Hearst Newspapers and CBS.
-NBC, ABC, Fox News, One America News Network, The Wall Street Journal, Bloomberg, Breitbart, McClatchy, and the Washington Times were also invited and attended.
+The pool consisted of Hearst Newspapers and CBS.
+NBC, ABC, Fox News, One America News Network, The Wall Street Journal, Bloomberg, Breitbart, McClatchy and The Washington Times were also invited and attended.

 Reporters from The Associated Press, Time and USA Today declined to attend.